JkutkutArchive/JS-Rubik_Cube/ThingsToDo.md

 ## JS-RubikCube:

 ### GENERAL
-    -make color dicc to not depend on p5 and have colors on cube -smooth rotations
+- make color dicc to not depend on p5 and have colors on cube
+- smooth rotations

-    -Del debug code
+- Del debug code

-    -Time
+- Time
-    -Detect window size
+- Detect window size

-    -Interface
+- Interface

 ### RubikSticker:

 ### RubikPiece:

 ### RubikCube:
-    -At move, invert recursive algo to boost performance
+- At move, invert recursive algo to boost performance

-    -Colors as var (rubikscube. proto. jfkaljfa)--> not possible right now -Set and get pos -> not possible right now
+- Colors as var (rubikscube. proto. jfkaljfa)--> not possible right now
+- Set and get pos -> not possible right now